Szabold1/42_push_swap/README.md

 In addition to the main `push_swap` program, there is a `bonus` task:

-- Checker: a program that validates whether the sorting operations were performed correctly.
+- `Checker`: a program that validates whether the sorting operations were performed correctly.
   - When given a list of integers as arguments, it waits and reads instructions from the standard input.
   - If, after executing the instructions, stack 'a' is sorted in ascending order and stack 'b' is empty, it outputs "OK".
   - If not, it outputs "KO".